-Netica identifiers (net names, node names, state names, and similar) are limited to 30 characters which must be a valid letter, number of the character ''.
-The first chacter must be a letter.
+Netica identifiers (net names, node names, state names, and similar) are limited to 30 characters which must be a valid letter, number or the character '\'.
+The first character must be a letter.
 The function is.IDname() tests to see if a string conforms to these rules, and thus is a legal name.